Myriam Ullens: Early life and education

-Myriam Ullens née Lechien was born in Cologne, Germany, and spent her childhood in Germany where her father was an officer in the Belgian army.
+Myriam Ullens was born in Cologne, West Germany, on 23 September 1952.
+She spent her childhood in the country where her father was an officer in the Belgian Forces in Germany.
 When she turned five, she moved to a boarding school in Belgium and studied in Namur, and then in Liège.

-Early Business
+Early business

 At the age of 24, Ullens launched her first business "La Petite Salade", a salad delivery service that she sold four years later.

 Immediately thereafter, she created a professional pastry shop named "Sweetly" in Brussels.

-In 1991 she met her future husband, Baron Guy Ullens, a Belgium businessman, and shortly thereafter she sold Sweetly in order to devote her time to non-profit organizations.
+In 1991, she met her future husband, Baron Guy Ullens, a Belgian businessman, and shortly thereafter she sold Sweetly in order to devote her time to non-profit organizations.